2021 Styrian Grand Prix: Race

-Verstappen won from Hamilton, with Bottas in third ahead of Pérez.
+Verstappen won the race at an average speed of 223.373 km/h and was over thirty-five seconds in front of second-placed Hamilton, with Bottas in third ahead of Pérez.
 Norris remained in fifth until the end, aided by a relatively late pit stop for new tyres.
 Pérez was nearly twenty-seven seconds ahead of Norris at the finish.
 Leclerc climbed through the order to finish seventh after making a pit stop to repair damage sustained in the collision with Gasly.
 After his second pit stop he overtook both Alfa Romeos and Aston Martins as well as Tsunoda and Alonso.
 Leclerc overtook Tsunoda on the fifty-fourth lap, Alonso on the fifty-fifth lap, and Stroll on the fifty-ninth.
 Leclerc felt that his recovery from the back of the field was amongst his best drives in a Formula One race.
 His Ferrari teammate Sainz finished one place ahead of him, having gained six places from his starting position.
 Sainz was slowed when he found himself a lap behind Hamilton, who was on older tyres.
 Hamilton eventually allowed Sainz through to unlap himself.
 Stroll, Alonso, and Tsunoda made up the rest of the top-ten points-scoring positions.
 Räikkönen overtook his teammate Giovinazzi on the fifty-seventh lap before passing Vettel for eleventh on the sixty-seventh lap.
 Ricciardo finished thirteenth after spending much of the race unable to pass slower cars, having passed Giovinazzi on the fifty-eighth lap.
 The McLaren driver felt he could have scored points without the engine problem his car had early in the race.
 Latifi finished seventeenth after he overtook Mazepin on the sixty-third lap.
 Mazepin was the last finisher in eighteenth, forty-two seconds behind teammate Schumacher.
 The Haas driver suggested he was slower because his car was heavier.
 Some light rainfall was reported towards the end of the race, but it did not significantly effect proceedings.